 This pose is, perhaps, the easiest pose to get into, but it can also be the most troublesome.
 One can fall asleep quite easily while doing it.

-For all the above positions, remember to keep your spine as straight as possible.
+For all the above positions, remember to keep your spine as straight.

 And remember, pick the position that is right for you, and most comfortable.